alexjcm/portfolio-mailer/README.md

 For more info, visit sequelize docs

 Note: The default and active database is postgresql.
 If you want to use postgresql in your project, you don't need to make any changes.

-## Technologies used

-- NodeJS 14
-- [expressjs](https://github.com/expressjs/express) - The server for handling and routing HTTP requests.
-It is a backend framework for Node.js.
-- [nodemailer](https://github.com/nodemailer/nodemailer) - Is a module for Node.js applications to allow easy as cake email sending
-- SQLite database
-- SQL database implementation with **[Sequelize v6](https://sequelize.org/docs/v6/)** ORM
-- dotenv module for setting environment
-- Implemented [sentry](https://sentry.io) error tracking and monitoring

 ## Installation